puzrin/reflow_micro/doc/README.md

        light, with small delivery cost.
 2. PCB_cap: 1.6mm, white.
    - Option "Remove mark".
-   - Comment: "PCB has no traces, mask only, data is correct."
+   - Comment: "PCB has no traces, mask only."
 3. hotplate_base: 1.2mm, white.
    - Option "Remove mark".
 4. hotplate_reflector: 1.6mm, white.
    - Option "Remove mark".
-   - Comment: "PCB has no traces, mask only, data is correct."
+   - Comment: "PCB has no traces, mask only."
 5. MCH mount: aluminum, 1.2mm
    - Option "Remove mark".
-   - Comment: "This PCB has no traces and no mask, data is correct."
+   - Comment: "This PCB has no traces and no mask."
 6. foil_conductor: 1.0mm, red.
-   - Comment: "PCB has no traces, mask only, data is correct."
+   - Comment: "PCB has no traces, mask only."

 jlc3dp, CNC: